slimesarecool/massinstaller/README.md

 [functions]
 dir = installed(Sets the directory to installed.) clear = clear(No parameters for this but it will only work if the parameter is clear.
-Clears the console.) say = text(Sends the text "text".)
+Clears the console.) say = text(Sends the text text.)

 [files]
-advlua.zip = https://lpmlua.com/packages/advlua/advlua.zip(At the end of the parameters it says "advlua.zip" you put that before the equal sign.
+advlua.zip = https://lpmlua.com/packages/advlua/advlua.zip(At the end of the parameters it says advlua.zip you put that before the equal sign.
 The parameter is the directory of file to install)
 ```

 ## Extra info: